Art Atrium is about exceptional art.

 Prior to launching Art Atrium, Simon’s passion and commitment to art manifested in his appointment as a Director on the Board of the Aboriginal Benefits Foundation.
 Simon is the current Chair on the Board of the Foundation.
 The Foundation is a not-for-profit organisation involved in Indigenous art and culture, seeking to promote and improve the welfare of Aboriginal communities in Australia.

 Simon is a current Director on the Board of VisAsia of Art Gallery of NSW promoting Asian art & culture.
 He has also been involved as a Community Ambassador for the Art Gallery of NSW since 2006.

-Simon has been involved in a broad range of community groups including his role as a Committee member of the Woollahra Council Cultural Committee as well as previously as a Committee member of the Public Art Advisory Committee since its inception in 2008.
+Simon has been involved in a broad range of community organisations including his role as a Committee member of the Woollahra Council Cultural Committee as well as previously as a Committee member of the Public Art Advisory Committee since its inception in 2008.
 Simon is currently a Committee member of the Contemporary Australian Asian Performance Executive Committee.
 Simon was also a Committee member of Waverley Council Public Art Committee in 2013 and 2014.
 Simon was invited to be a Co-Principal Sponsor of the Paddington Art Prize in 2013 and 2014.
 Simon is the current President of Haymarket Chamber of Commerce representing businesses and residents of the Haymarket and Chinatown area and a member of the City of Sydney Chinese New Year Festival Advisory Committee.
 Simon is also a current member of the NSW Government Chinese Garden of Friendship Advisory Committee.

 Simon was the recipient of the inaugural NSW Premier’s Multicultural Award for Arts & Culture in 2013.